armonluck/reading-notes/class8.md

 ## Expressions and Operators

 An expression is a valid unit of code that resolves to a value.
-There are two (2) types of expressions
+All complex expressions are joined by *operators*.
+There are two (2) types of expressions: those with side effects (like assigning values) and those that only *evaluate*.

+1. Expression: `x = 7`
+    - Expression uses the `=` operator to assign a value of `7` to the variable `x`.
+2. Expression: `3 + 4`
+    - Expression ONLY evaluates this addition problem.
+It is NOT part of a bigger construct, there is no variable declaration, and results will be immediately discarded.
+    - Usually a programmer **mistake** because the evaluation does NOT produce any effects.

+The *precedence* of operators determines the order that they are applied when evaluation ane expression.
+Arithmetic operators seem to follow normal order of operations learned in introductory math classes.
+For a complete table of operator precedence and exceptions to the rules please refer to the [Operator Precedence](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence#table) page.

+### Assignment Operators

+### Comparison Operators

 ## Loops